Cleaning Business Insurance and Bonding

 Other important insurance policies to consider

-General liability insurance offers protection against the most common risks for cleaning businesses, but it doesn’t provide coverage for your employees or your vehicles.
-Cleaning service business owners should also consider:
+General liability offers protection against the most common risks for cleaning companies, but it doesn’t provide business insurance coverage for your employees or your vehicles.

 Workers’ compensation insurance: This policy is required in most states for businesses with employees.
-If a pool cleaner hurts his back while loading equipment or a house cleaner develops an illness due to prolonged exposure to cleaning chemicals, workers’ comp can pay for medical bills as well as partial lost wages.
+If a pool cleaner hurts their back while loading equipment, or a commercial cleaning professional develops an illness from prolonged exposure to cleaning chemicals, workers’ comp can pay for medical bills as well as partial lost wages.

-Commercial umbrella insurance: This policy boosts the limits on your general liability, commercial auto, and employer's liability insurance to help you meet requests for higher amounts of coverage.
+Commercial umbrella insurance: This small business insurance policy boosts the limits on your general liability, commercial auto, and employer's liability insurance to help you meet requests for higher amounts of coverage.

 Janitorial bonds: A client’s contract may require you to purchase a janitorial bond, which provides protection when one of your employees steals from a client.
-These bonds are also called employee dishonesty bonds; they are a type of surety bond.
+These bonds are also called employee dishonesty bonds and are a type of surety bond.

 EXPLORE ON INSUREON